elijah-team/ema-notes/nits/nits.md

   - or exfat?

-  - plz don't sue me (proceeds to punch on hood)

-  - or exfat32? (trying here, sorry)

-30. you are almost evil for (got mad again)

-31. remove os-prober.  doesn't even make sense.
+28. remove os-prober.  doesn't even make sense.

-32. there's like 35 clipboards
+29. there's like 35 clipboards

   - this is historical, not (exactly) a complaint

-  - the british are coming!

-  - we're bloody english, you twit.

-33. dialog boxes are stupid
+30. dialog boxes are stupid

-34. if you ask to accept cookies, i'm ctrl+w
+31. i don't care about cookies

+32. im lying, i like cookies as much as the next person

-35. in maven: pin dependency resolution for "jar-sets" to a server/host/whatever (everybody calls it something different (maybe))
+33. in maven: pin dependency resolution for "jar-sets" to a server/host/whatever (everybody calls it something different (maybe))

-36. learn the dougie and break through barriers
+34. learn the dougie and break through barriers

-37. explain how git is or is not a filesystem
+35. explain how git is or is not a filesystem

-38. bash is a great scripting language
+36. bash is a great scripting language

   - change your login shell

-  - that terminal thing is nice.  (don't shoot.)  open source does not innovate. (im sorry for this one, guys....)
+  - i really like the ideas that warp.dev demoed

-39. zig is nice. i (think i) feel for /u/lattner.
+37. zig is nice. i (think i) feel for /u/lattner.

-40. eclipse/idea maven seem to like forgetting random parts of the config
+38. eclipse/idea maven seem to like forgetting random parts of the config

   - this may or not be my fault.

-41. many of the jvm languages duplicate things.
+39. many of the jvm languages duplicate things.

-42. all of the java ides duplicate things.
+40. all of the java ides duplicate things.

+  - (work is progressing...)

-43. theres a couple different ways to express things in scala.
+41. theres a couple different ways to express things in scala.

-  - that guy did a video/tweet.

-44. pay for youtube
+  - and a lot of other ones, too -- reflecting on how much is necessary to accomplish out goals.

+42. youtube is my netflix (aka $9 a month)

-45. youtube app is like elevated, its yt+tt+ig, whoa!
+43. youtube app is like elevated, a little bit of everything for everybody

-47. stop recommending me shit i keep saying no to. the answer is fucking no. and then i cant install an extension to not, so i will not bother.

-  - yt movies/shorts.

-  - my playlist is all gospel. why when i search do i get death metal?

-  - my playlist is all gangsta rap.  why when i search do i get show tunes?
+    - kind of unfocused

+    - hope they figure it out.

+44. they are persistent with conversion attempts, even when you ask them not to be

+45. their recommendations can be inaccurate (also spotify)

+  - search is always global, and does not reflect actual listening patterns

+  - search is generally useless now and they don't wat to fix it (sad face)

-49. ports and 9fs vs electron
+46. ports and 9fs vs electron

   - see fuschia

   - see fuchsia

-50. I tried the gitlab deb.
+47. I tried the gitlab deb.
 With 2 repos, at rest, it takes 12GB RAM??

-18. ...